DSOlab/ggdatetime/README.md

   assert( --y == y1 );
   assert( (y = 2020) == y2 );
 ```
 For a detailed example, see the file `test/test_operators`.
+To make sure that
+these operators only work for the types they are supposed to, use the script
+`script/test_source.sh`; this performs a kina unit-testing, using erronuous
+source code.

 ### Integer Division
 --------------------